Stone, Great Wyrley and Penkridge: Boundaries

-Electoral Calculus characterises the proposed seat as "Strong Right", with right-wing economic and social views, high home ownership levels and strong support for Brexit.

 History

 Following the announcement that Sir Bill Cash, the MP for Stone, would not be standing at the next general election, Sir Gavin Williamson, the previous MP for South Staffordshire, was chosen as the Conservative candidate for this seat in July 2023.
 He won the seat at the 2024 election with a 12.8% majority.
 Reform UK did not stand a candidate.